parisba/presentations/PyCon Australia 2016 Melbourne/PyCon Australia 2016 Melbourne.md

 - On a Mac?
 Download Xcode from the App Store
     - Then play in Playgrounds.
+- Got an iPad?
+Install iOS 10
+	- Then play in Playgrounds.
 - On something else?
 Download Jupyter Notebook
 	- The process is complex
 	- The docs for this are bad...